Start Here

 Abuse Journal empowers survivors with the wisdom to overcome childhood adversity, adverse childhood experiences, and domestic violence so they can live abundant lives.

-Losing someone we care about brings deep pain and sadness.
-I have felt that heartache myself.
-There were many moments when I wanted to give up and accept defeat, but a small glimmer of hope for something better motivated me to keep going.
+I understand how the emotional pain feels like a never-ending punishment.
+There were many moments when I wanted to give up and accept defeat, but a small glimmer of hope for a better life kept me going.

 Who is Abuse Journal for?